brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 like something simpler and more compact.
 That led me to a research project to understand how the SWD-based flashing mechanism on the RP2040 actually works.
-Is it possible to create a simple device that can drive the RP2040's SWD pins and update its firmware?
+Is it possible to create a simple device that can drive the SWD pins on an RP2040-based board and update its firmware?
 Let's find out.

 I'm not going to get into the details of the wireless part of this project in this article - more on that later.